Spinach, all the tips on how to grow it

 Spinach can be eaten both cooked and raw, and having grown them yourself gives them an extra special taste…

-To keep spinach leaves, it is best to freeze them after having chopped up the leaves into large pieces.
+To keep spinach leaves, it is best to freeze them.
+First though, wash them and chop them up into large pieces.

 Most varieties of spinach are clumping, but a few are vining and will need a trellis.